 Years of experience using BIM: The study shows that a significant increase is seen in the number of people who have experience of three or more years in BIM.
 Around 25% of people in Australia are very experienced in BIM.

 BIM use and value benefits: The research finds out that majority of the respondents (52%) feel that there is more to be gained from BIM, even though they are getting a lot of value from it.

 Top BIM benefits: McGraw Hill Construction’s BIM research classifies the BIM benefits as short-term benefits and long-term benefits.
-Around 45% of BIM users in New Zealand and Australia experience reduced errors and omissions due to BIM and 27% experience reduced rework ability to work collaboratively with other members.
-The other short term benefits like offering new services, marketing new business to new clients, reducing cycle time of specific workflows etc are also experienced by users, even though less in percentage.
+Around 45% of BIM users in New Zealand and Australia experience reduced errors and omissions due to BIM and 27% experience reduced reworkability to work collaboratively with other members.
+The other short-term benefits of offering new services, marketing new business to new clients, reducing the cycle time of specific workflows etc are also experienced by users, even though less in percentage.
 As the long-term benefits take time to be proved, thy score lower among users in Australia and New Zealand, who are still in a medium phase of BIM engagement.
-However, around 15% supports the long-term benefits like reduced overall project duration, maintenance of repeat business with past clients, reduced construction cost etc.
+However, around 15% supports the long-term benefits of reduced overall project duration, maintenance of repeat business with past clients, reduced construction cost etc.

 Investments in BIM over the next two years: As per the research finding, 40% of all non-users believe that BIM will have a high or very high importance in five years.
 While 36% of contractors predict high importance for BIM, 42% of A/E firms predict moderate importance to it.

 Factors that delay use of BIM: 92% A/E non-users believe that BIM is not appropriate for smaller projects, while 59% contractors consider that requirement of more training time is the reason for delaying the use of BIM.